 Dok Restaurant, the new restaurant of the Assaf and Yotam Doktor brothers (“the brothers”), is currently opening at the beginning of Ibn Gvirol Street in Tel Aviv.
 In a small space laden with raw materials in the various stages of preparation and tools and constituting both a kitchen and a workshop, Chef Assaf Doctor presents an artisanal and unmediated dining and drinking experience of a fresh; local and creative cuisine.
 “Dok” is located next to the “Ha’Achim” restaurant, which serves contemporary Israeli grill cuisine; in the space where for the last eight years the first culinary venture opened by the Doktor brothers – “The Carpaccio Bar” has been located.

-The interpretation of contemporary local cuisine rests on the evolving insight in the culinary world around the world that in order to create modern food and culinary language one must first know how to go back to the origins, understand, explore and control the origin of the dish in all stages.
+The interpretation of contemporary local cuisine rests on the evolving insight in the culinary world around the world that to create modern food and culinary language one must first know how to go back to the origins, understand, explore, and control the origin of the dish in all stages.

 The result: a menu consisting of a limited number of fresh, creative; meticulous, and seasonal dishes that rely on local and unconventional ingredients that have been processed meticulously and handcrafted.
 While being aware of the raw material processes – both culinary and in terms of their impact on the environment.